|Page 1 of 2:|| |

 the mid-1920s Glenn Tryon was one of several comedians Hal Roach signed

-up and tried to boost to stardom, following the departure of Harold
+and tried to boost to stardom.
+After the departure of Harold Lloyd from

-Lloyd from his studio in 1923.
-Roach's would-be stars of the period
+intended for Lloyd.
+Roach's other would-be stars of the period included

-included Clyde Cook, Snub Pollard, Jimmy Finlayson, Tyler Brooke, Will
+Clyde Cook, Snub Pollard, Jimmy Finlayson, Tyler Brooke, Will Rogers

-Rogers and Stan Laurel.
-Rogers wouldn't fully achieve movie stardom
+and Stan Laurel.
+Rogers wouldn't achieve top movie stardom until

-until he teamed with Oliver Hardy in 1927.
-Meanwhile, however, there
+he teamed with Oliver Hardy in 1927.
+Meanwhile, however, there was

-was Glenn Tryon.
-I've watched three of the guy's comedies and frankly I
+Glenn Tryon.
+I've watched several of the guy's comedies and, while he's

-contributed any ideas to the comedies he made at the Roach Studio, but
+know if he contributed any ideas to the comedies he made at Roach, but

-his material is distinctly weaker than the average Roach product from
+his material is generally weaker than the average Roach product from

-the same period, more like imitation Mack Sennett than the
+the same period, more like imitation Sennett-style antics than the

 comparatively subtle, situation-based comedy we expect from this